 GitHub has partnered with the Long Now Foundation, the Internet Archive, Arctic World Archive, Microsoft Research, the Bodleian Library, and others to preserve global open source software.
 The archive will help prevent a potential “digital dark age” when contemporary software data could be lost, over time, to “bit rot”.

-The GitHub Archive Program aims to protect and preserve knowledge via perpetual storage of multiple data sets across multiple formats and localities for the next 1,000+ years.
-Archiving software across multiple organizations and storage forms ensures very-long-term preservation in a manner known as LOCKSS (Lots Of Copies Keeps Stuff Safe).
+The GitHub Archive Program aims to protect and preserve knowledge via perpetual storage of vast data sets across multiple formats and localities for the next 1,000+ years.
+Archiving software across several organizations and storage forms ensures very-long-term preservation in a manner known as LOCKSS (Lots Of Copies Keeps Stuff Safe).
 The Archive Program has adopted Long Now Foundation’s “pace layering” approach to code archiving.
 This strategy maximizes flexibility and durability via real-time and very-long-term storage solutions.
 The Program is organized into three tiers (Hot, Warm, and Cold):

 Arctic Code Vault